 It is not uncommon to discover great finds for Montessori Practical Life activities in Dollar type stores.
 These have a fantastic choice of manipulatives, vases, bowls, plates, cups, craft items, etc. It is not a secret that these items come from China and are covered and made of toxic chemicals, such as phthalates, PVC, lead, BPA, and many other.
 The danger is that we often work with young children who are prone to placing objects in the mouth.
 According to 2015 Dollar Store report

 81% of the products (133 out of 164) contained at least one hazardous chemical above levels of concern, and 49% of products contained two or more.
 Source

 Dollar store products like toys and dishes are part of the national problem of childhood lead exposure.
 Lead is proven to harm brain development, lead to behavioral problems, and has other serious health risks.
 While children are most vulnerable to lead poisoning, it’s also associated with high blood pressure and kidney damage in adults.
 Source

 Here some food for thought.
 Another important issue not to overlook is to be aware that often wooden items go through fumigation process.
-I personally came to this realisation when I was not able to purchase Montessori materials from the store in Australia due to the fact that it took longer than usual for the container with materials to undergo the treatment at the customs.
-Here is what I found to be true about the procedure in the US:
+I came to this realisation when I was not able to purchase Montessori materials from the store in Australia because it took longer than usual for the container with materials to undergo the treatment at the customs.
+Here is what I found to be correct about the procedure in the US: